qarmin/czkawka/README.md

 | Czkawka 3.0.0  |  12 MB   |          122 MB           |          60 MB          |

-In Dupeguru I enabled checking images with different dimensions to match Czkawka behavior.
+In Dupeguru, I enabled checking images with different dimensions to match Czkawka behavior.
-Both apps use caching mechanism, so second scan is really fast.
+Both apps use a caching mechanism, so the second scan is really fast.

 Similar images which check 10949 files that occupied 6.6 GB